magisterquis/sneaky_remap/README.md

    [`sneaky_remap.h`](./sneaky_remap.h).
     - `SREM_SRS_DLOPEN` - Calls `dlopen(3)` on the library with `RTLD_NOW` to
       prevent unwanted unloads (e.g. when using Bash's `enable`).
+    - `SREM_SRS_RMELF`  - Zeros out the four-byte ELF magic at the start of the mapped library.
     - `SREM_SRS_UNLINK` - `unlink(2)`s the shared object file after hiding it.

 #### Return Values